othmanalikhan-islamic/project_aroundtheclock/README.md

 Project: AroundTheClock
 -----------------------
-The objective of AroundTheClock is to help muslims regulate praying on time by temporarily disabling internet connectivity around each prayer (e.g. for 10 minutes).
+The objective of AroundTheClock is AroundTheClock is a self-improvement project that is aimed to help muslims regulate praying on time by temporarily disabling internet connectivity at each prayer (e.g. disabling internet for 10 minutes by default during the start of Asr).

-This is achieved by calculating the prayer times for a given location then scheduling a bash script through `cron` to disable the home internet (arp poisoning).
+This is achieved by calculating the prayer times for the geolocation specified in `config.json` then scheduling tasks in Python to disable the home internet.

+The idea is to download this repository on an Raspberry Pi device (or any other machine), connect it to your home network, and leave it running.

 How to Use
 ----------
 1. Download or clone the repository.
-2. `pip install -r requirements` to install dependencies.
-3. ???
+2. Run `install.sh`.
+3. Modify `config.json` to your geolocation.
+4. Run `run.sh` to start the script.
+5. Use `systemctl status` and/or navigate to `output/` for more details.

 Key Features
 ------------
-- Calculates prayer times up to an accuracy of 1 minute
+- Calculates individual prayer times up to an accuracy of 1 minute.
+- Schedules jobs to block the internet temporarily for all prayers.
+- Configurable duration of block via `config.json`.
+- Logs computed prayer times as well as scheduled jobs to blocking internet.
+- Source code is structured via a functional approach (thus can verify formulae).

 Limitations
 ------------
-- Will only work on a LAN level.
-If your home network has multiple subnets, then it will only disable internet connectivity on the same LAN that the script is runs on.
+- Works only on a single subnet.
+If your home network spans multiple subnets (most home setups don't), then only the subnet of the device running the script will have its internet connectivity disabled.
-- Some advanced network devices may prevent arp poisoning.
+- Some advanced configuration applied on a network device may prevent arp poisoning (e.g. static arp entries for default gateway).
+Most home setups don't fall under this category.
+- For now, the user needs to manually specify their geolocation coordinates in `config.json`.
+This needs to be accurate as an error of .1 degree in longitude or latitiude can cause prayer times to be shifted in some cases by up to 3 minutes.
+Note that clocks on mosques follow pre-defined coordinates, and this sometimes varies between clocks too unfortunately (not full standardization).

 Authors